Pull to Refresh

 Is there free hunting club software?

 Yes.
 Trail Pro Intel runs a club of three or fewer members free, with no credit card.
-Larger clubs (up to 15) are one per-club subscription, not per seat.
+Larger clubs pay one per-club subscription, not per seat, with no limit on member count.

 How much does hunting club software cost?

 A club of 3 or fewer is free.
-Past that, it's $349/year (or $39/month) for up to 15 members — one subscription the owner pays, with members always free.
+Past that, it's $349/year (or $39/month) per club no matter how many members you have — one subscription the owner pays, with members always free.

 Can the whole crew use it for free?

-Members never pay.
-Only the club owner carries the subscription once a club passes three members, and every member keeps their personal maps, forecast, and trail-cam analysis at no cost.
+Members never pay, and there's no member cap to run into.
+Only the club owner carries the subscription once a club passes three members, and every member keeps their personal maps, forecast, and monthly trail-cam AI analysis at no cost.

 Run your lease in one place.
 Set up your hunting club in Trail Pro Intel.